Sales and marketing alignment: mapping content strategy to sales goals

 As a marketer, you’re shooting for the same net as your colleagues in sales, so why does it sometimes feel like you’re on different teams?
 You’re likely struggling with the delicate dance of sales and marketing alignment.

-Logically, you know you need to align your content strategy with your sales team’s objectives, but you run into roadblocks every time you try.
+Logically, you know you need to align your content and branding strategy with your sales team’s objectives, but you run into roadblocks every time you try.

 You’ve shared the success metrics from your latest content program, but you’re still met with skepticism when you float new ideas.
 Your colleagues in sales just aren’t convinced your content program is tied closely enough to their goals, or that you truly understand their prospects’ needs.